astronomer/astro-docs/ac/next/01_local.md

 The preferred way to install Astronomer Astronomer Certified is to download our latest Astronomer-hosted Docker image, each of which will generally correspond with an open-source Airflow release.

-For Astronomer's full collection of Docker Images, reference our public [Docker Hub repository](https://quay.io/astronomer/ap-airflow).
+For Astronomer's full collection of Docker Images, reference our public [Quay.io repository](https://quay.io/astronomer/ap-airflow).

 #### Install and Run